Iggys4ur/mod-01_horiseon_refactor_seo/README.md

 This project was undertaken as part of a coding bootcamp.
 This was the first challenge exercise (homework assignment) that was assigned by my instructor.

+## Takeaway
+Bringing code up to current standards is a common problem for many websites.

+This project provided me with practice using git to methodically change HTML & CSS code as well as tracking and committing changes to the code.

+This project also served as good practice and reinforcement of git, html, css, and markdown, as well as the ways that they interact and the conventions that govern them.

 ## Project Description

 I was asked to refactor sample code by: